Find Affordable College Courses

 Hopkinsville, KY

-Hopkinsville Community College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a associate degree.
-It came in at #6 on the list.
-Located in the town of Hopkinsville, Hopkinsville Community College is a public school with a small student population.
+With a ranking of #6, Hopkinsville Community College did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their associate degree.
+Located in the distant town of Hopkinsville, Hopkinsville Community College is a public college with a small student population.

 Hopkinsville Community College undergraduate students pay an average of $4,488 in in-state tuition and fees each year.